rafaeldolfe/Mixed-initiative-Tile-based-Designer/README.md

 ## Install

 This project uses Unity3D.
-Unity can be downloaded from their official website.
+Unity can be downloaded from their [official website](https://unity3d.com/get-unity/download).
 The MTD uses Unity version 2020.3.16f1 but should work for at least most versions after 2019.

-There should be no need for installs.
+There should be no need for installs apart from Unity.
 Open the repo with Unity and it should work off the shelf.

 ## Usage

-There are five primary ways of modifying the procedural generator.
+There are five primary ways of modifying the output of the procedural generator.

 1. Adding, modifying or removing mission grammar rules.
 2. Adding, modifying or removing shape grammar rules.